Java Programs

 - JVM is responsible to run the Java program line by line.

 - JIT help interpreter for executing Java byte code fastly.

 When we run a Java program, the compiler checks the syntax of the source code file.
-If there is any mistake occurs then the compiler gives compile-time error otherwise it converts source code to byte code.
+If there is any mistake then the compiler gives a compile-time error otherwise it converts source code to byte code.
 Byte code is the native language of the Java Virtual Machine.
 Our operating system doesn’t understand this byte code.
 This byte code is only understandable by JVM.
-JVM translates byte code into native machine code (set of instructions that a computer’s CPU executes directly).
+JVM translates byte code into native machine code (a set of instructions that a computer’s CPU executes directly).